What We Do

 For Youth (12-17)

-Since 2001, we have worked with youth who have been in conflict with the law to identify and address issues, harms and needs of those involved and to develop plans for the future.
+Since 2001, we have worked with youth between the ages of 12 and 17 who have been in conflict with the law who are willing to explore taking responsibility for their actions.
+Identifying and addressing issues, harms and needs of those involved help develop plans for the future.

 RJ processes bring together people who are connected to an offence- those who have been affected, those responsible for what happened and those who can support a good outcome- to consider the contexts, causes and circumstances of a crime, and to identify needs, address the harm caused, and move forward in a better way.